chinelon/secured-mechex/backend/readme.md

 5. PUT /mechanics/:id: Update a mechanic by ID.
 6. DELETE /mechanics/:id: Delete a mechanic by ID.

-# Appointment Routes
+## Appointment Routes
-GET /appointments: Get all appointments.
+1. GET /appointments: Get all appointments.
-GET /appointments/:id: Get an appointment by ID.
+2. GET /appointments/:id: Get an appointment by ID.
-POST /appointments: Create a new appointment.
+3. POST /appointments: Create a new appointment.
-PUT /appointments/:id: Update an appointment by ID.
+4. PUT /appointments/:id: Update an appointment by ID.
-DELETE /appointments/:id: Delete an appointment by ID.
+5. DELETE /appointments/:id: Delete an appointment by ID.

-Review Routes
+## Review Routes
-POST /reviews: Create a new review.
+1. POST /reviews: Create a new review.
-GET /reviews/mechanics/:mechanic_id: Get all reviews for a specific mechanic.
+2. GET /reviews/mechanics/:mechanic_id: Get all reviews for a specific mechanic.

-Middleware
+# Middleware

-Helmet: For security headers.
+*Helmet*: For security headers.
-CORS: For handling Cross-Origin Resource Sharing.
+*CORS*: For handling Cross-Origin Resource Sharing.
-Body-Parser: For parsing request bodies.
+*Body-Parser*: For parsing request bodies.
-Cookie-Parser: For parsing cookies.
+*Cookie-Parser*: For parsing cookies.
-Express-Session: For managing sessions.
+*Express-Session*: For managing sessions.

-Database
+# Database
 The backend uses PostgreSQL as the database.
 Ensure that you have PostgreSQL installed and running.
-Update the connection details in the .env file.

 License
 This project is licensed under the ISC License.
 See the LICENSE file for details.